-After completion of this experiment, the student will be able to liquid dosage forms
+After completion of this experiment, the student will be able to prepare probiotics.

-- 6. Powder characteristics & extraction & detection of: Cinchona, Cinnamon After completion of this experiment, the student will be able to identify the type of phytochemicals present in the given plant extract. - 7.
-Preparation of bioactive compounds from marine microbe/ algae After completion of this experiment, the student will be able to identify the type of bioactive compounds present in the given marine microbe / algae. - Probiotics for aquaculture After completion of this experiment, the student will be able to prepare probiotics. - Identification of bacterial/ viral pathogens in aquaculture using PCR After completion of this experiment, the student will be able to identify the pathogens of aquaculture. - Identification of bacterial/ viral pathogens in aquaculture using immunological techniques After completion of this experiment, the student will be able to identify the pathogens of aquaculture.
+- Identification of bacterial/ viral pathogens in aquaculture using PCR After completion of this experiment, the student will be able to identify the pathogens of aquaculture. - 10.
+Identification of bacterial/ viral pathogens in aquaculture using immunological techniques After completion of this experiment, the student will be able to identify the pathogens of aquaculture.